dderuiter/tic-tac-toe/README.md

 3. Rewrite Board to use two loops to make the squares instead of hardcoding them.
 [DONE]
 4. Add a toggle button that lets you sort the moves in either ascending or descending order.
 [DONE]
 5. When someone wins, highlight the three squares that caused the win.
 [DONE]
 6. When no one wins, display a message about the result being a draw.
+[DONE]

 # Getting Started with Create React App